On a generalization of Lie($k$): a CataLAnKe theorem: The CataLAnKe representation and a linear operator

-The proof of Theorem~\ref{catalanke} involves viewing $\rho_{n,3}$ as a quotient of another $S_{2n-1}$-module.
-Let $V_{n,3}$ be the multilinear component of the vector space generated by all possible $n$-bracketings of elements of $[2n-1]$, subject only to antisymmetry of the brackets given in (\ref{antsym}) (but not to generalized Jacobi, (\ref{type1})).
-That is, $V_{n,3}$ is the subspace generated by
+Let $V_{n,2}$ be the multilinear component of the vector space generated by all possible $n$-bracketed permutations on $[2n-1]$, subject only to antisymmetry of the brackets given in (\ref{antsym}) (but not to generalized Jacobi, (\ref{type1})).
+That is, $V_{n,2}$ is the subspace generated by

 where $\tau \in S_{2n-1}$, $\tau_i=\tau(i)$ for each $i$, and $[ \cdot, \dots, \cdot ]$ is the antisymmetric $n$-linear bracket (that does not satisfy the generalized Jacobi relation).